hehao98/MIT6.828Labs-JOS/reports/Lab5.md

 > **Exercise 4.** Implement file_block_walk and file_get_block. file_block_walk maps from a block offset within a file to the pointer for that block in the struct File or the indirect block, very much like what pgdir_walk did for page tables. file_get_block goes one step further and maps to the actual disk block, allocating a new one if necessary.

-When implementing these two functions, it's important to keep in mind that the `struct File` are stroing **block numbers**, and you have to convert them to address in order to access the real block.
+When implementing these two functions, it's important to keep in mind that the `struct File` are storing **block numbers**, and you have to convert them to address in order to access the real block.

 ```c
 static int